microsoft/WhatTheHack/xxx-AKS-EnterpriseGrade/Coach/README.md

 * Most challenges involve some level of subscription ownership to create identities or service principals, or for the AAD integration challenge.
 * Let participants try options even if you know it is not going to work, let them explore on themselves.
 Stop them only if they consume too much time
 * For each challenge, you can ask the least participative members to describe what has been done and why

-**NOTE**: The code snippets provided here are just an orientation for you as a coach, and might not work 100% in your particular environment.
-They have been tested, but the rapid nature of Azure CLI versions, Kubernetes, AKS, helm, etc makes it very difficult constantly reviewing them on a regular basis.
-If you find errors in the code, please send a PR to this repo with the correction.

 ## Azure Requirements